aka2029/WebDevelopment-AbsorbingIT/Bootstrap_Sandbox/Readme.md

 # Need to know

 -> for using bootstrap cdn, [getBootstrap.com] we put the css stylesheet link provided at this link along with the JS links mentioned.
-The JS links include jQuery, PopperJs & Bootstrap file included because these are required to execute the work, we look forward to do.
+The JS links include jQuery, PopperJs & Bootstrap file included because these are required to execute the work, we look forward to do. [jQuery is also to be done]

 -> Default Html size is 16px so 1rem = 16px & multiply accordingly ie 2rem = 16px \* 2